-Structural Adaptation: An adaptation of an organism's physical features (such as shape, size, or color) that enable them to survive.
+Structural Adaptation: An adaptation of an organism's physical features (such as shape size or color of body parts) that enable them to survive in their environment

 Symbiosis: Any type of close, long-term relationship or association between organisms.
-Symbioses could be commensal, mutualistic, or parasitic.
+Symbiotic relationship could be commensal, mutualistic, or parasitic.

 Succulent: Leaves, stems, or roots that are thick and fleshy, and capable of storing water.
 The word succulent is also used as a name for types of plants that have water-storing leaves or stems.